blitzagency/ios-unity5/README.md

 class AppDelegate: UIResponder, UIApplicationDelegate {
 ```

-All we are going to do is remove `@UIApplicationMain`
+All we are going to do is remove `@UIApplicationMain` so we
+are left with the following after we are done:

 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {